ontariohistory.org

 The above map of Longlac from a rare Post Office document, shows the locations of various businesses and houses in 1935.
 The signatures overlayed on the bottom left corner of the map are of some of the signatures that were on the February 1931 petition in support of a candidate for Longlac Postmaster.

-Many thanks to Ken Johnson – unfortunately, his email address no longer works – who sent me scans of original Post Office Archives documents, and of the above article which he wrote for the Thunder Bay Chronicle-Journal in 2016.
+Many thanks to Ken Johnson, who sent me scans of original Post Office Archives documents, and of the above article which he wrote for the Thunder Bay Chronicle-Journal in 2016.

 The sketches and signatures etc. are to be found in RG3 - Post Office, Series D-3, Volume 3172; File - ARC-3/3172-8; Inspector's Reports and General File for the Post Office at Longlac, Longlac, Ontario - 1930-39; 3-3.